-'''

-determining where an error came from

-sentry.exclude_paths = foo, bar

-optional: comma-delimited list of module prefixes to include for consideration when drilling down into an exception sentry.include_paths = foo, bar optional: comma-delimited list of fully qualified names of exception classes (potentially with globs) to not report. sentry.ignore_exceptions = my_service.UninterestingException optional: comma-delimited list of fully qualified names of processor classes to apply to events before sending to Sentry. defaults to raven.processors.SanitizePasswordsProcessor sentry.processors = my_service.SanitizeTokenProcessor '''
+''' optional: comma-delimited list of module prefixes to iqnore when determining where an error came from sentry.exclude_paths = foo, bar optional: comma-delimited list of module prefixes to include for consideration when drilling down into an exception sentry.include_paths = foo, bar optional: comma-delimited list of fully qualified names of exception classes (potentially with globs) to not report. sentry.ignore_exceptions = my_service.UninterestingException optional: percent chance that a given error will be reported (defaults to 100%) sentry.sample_rate = 37% optional: comma-delimited list of fully qualified names of processor classes to apply to events before sending to Sentry. defaults to raven.processors.SanitizePasswordsProcessor sentry.processors = my_service.SanitizeTokenProcessor . . . '''